hyperledger-cacti/cacti/README.md

 [Cacti is a _Graduated_ Hyperledger project](https://www.hyperledger.org/blog/hyperledger-cacti-a-general-purpose-modular-interoperability-framework-moves-to-graduated-status).
 Information on the different stages of a Hyperledger project and graduation criteria can be found in the [Hyperledger Project Incubation Exit Criteria document](https://wiki.hyperledger.org/display/TSC/Project+Incubation+Exit+Criteria).

+# 📍 Important announcement

+We are conducting an initiative called "Cacti cleanup".
+The initiative focuses on several key goals:​
+1. Reduce complexity: Simplifying the codebase architecture
+2. Delete old code: Removing deprecated or low-value components to focus energy on high-value features
+3. Reduce vulnerability surface: Improving security posture
+4. Improve documentation: Making the project more accessible and understandable
+5. Enhance onboarding: Making it easier for new contributors to get started
+6. Optimize the CI/CD pipelines by reducing runtime and costs

+Please refer to [the overview of this initiative (+ the SATP-Hermes initiative)](https://www.youtube.com/watch?v=pN1m0vgV7bY), and the [public Github project board](https://github.com/orgs/hyperledger-cacti/projects/2).
+Please contribute and vote on the different aspects of the initiative [on the Discord threads](https://discord.com/channels/905194001349627914/908379338716631050/1428405972992266343).

 ## Scope of Project